Whatsapp Icon

 STAGE I OVARIAN CANCER TREATMENT

 Tumour reduction surgery is the primary treatment for stage I ovarian cancer.
 The uterus, both Fallopian tubes, and both ovaries are most often removed (a bilateral salpingo-oophorectomy hysterectomy).
-After surgery, the treatment will depend on cancer’s sub-stage.
+After surgery, the treatment will depend on the cancer sub-stage.

 STAGE II OVARIAN CANCER TREATMENT